 - MRSA and antibiotic-resistant infections

-At our Twin Falls and Burley locations, we follow a systematic approach to wound care that ensures comprehensive treatment and optimal healing outcomes.
-Explore our comprehensive wound care library for detailed information.
+At both of our locations, we follow a systematic approach that ensures comprehensive care and optimal healing outcomes.
+Explore our comprehensive library for detailed information.

-- Comprehensive Evaluation: Detailed examination of wound size, depth, and characteristics
+- Comprehensive Evaluation: Detailed examination of size, depth, and characteristics

 - Medical History Review: Assessment of underlying conditions affecting healing